material-motion/material-motion/specifications/directors.md

 **Set up**: A Director has a `setUp` method that is invoked exactly once.

+The `setUp` event should be the first event invoked on a Director.

 The setUp method should receive a Transaction instance.

 Example pseudo-code: